 More often, the uvula is partially removed as part of uvulopalatopharyngoplasty (UPPP).
 This is the main surgery used to shrink the palate and clear the blockage in OSA.
 UPPP removes excess tissue from the soft palate and pharynx.
 Your doctor may also remove the tonsils, adenoids, and all or part of the uvula during this procedure.

 In some African and Middle Eastern countries, uvulectomy is performed much more often as a ritual in babies.
 It’s done to try to prevent or treat conditions ranging from throat infections to coughs.
 However, there’s no evidence it works for these purposes.
-It can also cause serious risks, like bleeding and infections.
+It can also cause

 A week or two before your procedure, let your doctor know about any medications you’re taking, including over-the-counter drugs and supplements.
 They might ask you to stop taking certain things a week or so before your surgery.